zksecurity/RFCs/source/starknet/stark.md

 (TODO: and then typically moved to a coset).
 (TODO: why n_cosets then? can this be seen as a union of cosets formed from the trace domain?)

 As such, the generator of the trace domain can be found as $\omega_e =3^{(p-1)/n_t}$ (since $\omega_{e}^{n_t} = 1$), and the generator of the evaluation domain can be found as $\omega = 3^{(p-1)/n_e}$.

+<aside class="note">The reason for choosing a coset is two-folds.
+First, in ZK protocols you want to avoid decommitting actual witness values by querying points in the trace domain.
+Choosing another domain helps but is not sufficient.
+As this specification does not provide a ZK protocol.
+The second reason is the one that is interesting to us: it is an optimization reason.
+As the prover needs to compute the composition polynomial, they can do this in the monomial basis (using vectors of coefficient of the polynomials) but it is expensive.
+For this reason, they usually operate on polynomials using the lagrange basis (using vectors of evaluations of the polynomials).
+As such, calculating the composition polynomial leads to divisions by zero if the trace domain is used.
+The prover could in theory use any other domains, but they decide to use the same domain that they use to commit (the evaluation domain) to avoid having to interpolate and re-evaluate in the domain to commit (which would involve two FFTs).</aside>

+### Commitments

+Commitments to all the polynomials, before the FRI protocol, are done on evaluations of polynomials in the evaluation domain (as defined in the previous subsection).

+Commitments to all the polynomials, before the FRI protocol, are done using table commitments as described in the [Table Commitments section of the Merkle Tree Polynomial Commitments specification](merkle.html#table-commitments).

+* For trace polynomials in the interactive arithmetization phase, the tables committed into the leaves represent the evaluations of each of the trace columns at the same point.
+* For composition column polynomials in the composition polynomial phase, the tables committed into the leaves represent the evaluations of each of the composition columns at the same point.

 ### STARK commit